wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/unattended.rst

         # bash ~/unattended-installation.sh -e -en <node_name>

-Repeat this process on each Wazuh indexer node and proceed with initializing the cluster.
+Repeat this process on each Elasticsearch node and proceed with initializing the cluster.

 3. Cluster initialization for multi-node clusters